 On September 15, 2014, we issued \$250.0 million aggregate principal amount of our 6.25% Senior Unsecured Notes due 2019, or our 2019 Notes.
-The 2019 Notes bear interest at the rate of 6.25% per year, payable quarterly in arrears on the 30th day of January, April, July and October of each year, commencing on October 30, 2014.
-The 2019 Notes will be our unsubordinated unsecured obligations.
-The 2019 Notes will rank senior to any of our future subordinated debt and rank equally in right of payment with all of our existing and future unsecured and unsubordinated debt.
-The 2019 Notes will effectively rank junior to our existing and future secured debt, to the extent of the value of the assets securing such debt as well as to existing and future debt and other liabilities of our subsidiaries.
+The Notes mature on October 30, 2019 and bear interest at the rate of 6.25% per year, payable quarterly in arrears on the 30th day of January, April, July and October of each year, commencing on October 30, 2014.
+The 2019 Notes are senior unsecured obligations that rank senior to any of our future subordinated debt and rank equally in right of payment with all of our existing and future unsecured and unsubordinated debt.
+The 2019 Notes effectively rank junior to our existing and future secured debt, to the extent of the value of the assets securing such debt as well as to existing and future debt and other liabilities of our subsidiaries.
 The 2019 Notes were issued in minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof.
-The 2019 Notes were used to finance the majority of the purchase price of the Yenisei River.
+The 2019 Notes are listed on the NYSE under the symbol "DLNG 19."
+The net proceeds of the 2019 Notes were used to finance the majority of the purchase price of the Yenisei River.